nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

 Clinical Interpretation of test results in a text format and notes written by performing organisation in addition to the interpretation.
-For example, the sample has haemolysed or has leaked.
+For example, the specimen has haemolysed or has leaked.

-For clarity notes may be captured at a number of levels wihtin a DiagnosticReport.
+For clarity notes may be captured at a number of levels within a DiagnosticReport.
 There may also be notes related to the specimen, test group header or individual test result.
 It is the consuming systems responsibility to make sure all relevant notes are displayed to the user.

 ### presentedForm ###